ThomasDaheim/GPXEditor/README.md

 ### Update v5.10

 * Added option on "Goto coordinate" to use current location based on public IP.
+* Added option on "What is here?" tshow info on coordinate using reverse geocoding.
 * Via preference you can now pan to current location on startup.
 Sequence of coordinate usage: 1) if given, -mapCenter param is used, 2) if preference set, current location is used 3) hard-coded default location is used
+* Various performance improvements.

 ### Update v5.9